 10. Does WD 40 remove caulk?

-Answer: Yes, you can use WD-40 to dissolve old silicone sealant in your bathroom, kitchen, or any other places around the house.
+Answer: Yes, you can use WD-40 to dissolve old silicone sealant in your bathroom, kitchen, or any other place around the house.
 You’ll spray it on the caulk bead and allow it about 20 minutes to soften the layer.
 Just make sure it doesn’t harm the surface you’re applying on.
-And, you’re good to go.